DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 Navigating Theory on Demand (2015)

 <!--partner(s)-->
-Partner: Institute of Network Cultures
+**Partner**: Institute of Network Cultures
 ![](imgs/inc.jpg)

 <!-- challenge / research question: -->
-Challenge: How do we maximize efficiency and co-existence of the various formats (epub, print, HTML) for the INC 'Theory on Demand' series?
+**Challenge**: How do we maximize efficiency and co-existence of the various formats (epub, print, HTML) for the INC 'Theory on Demand' series?

 <!--short alinea what the project is about-->
-Solution: The 'Theory on Demand' series is currently hosted on the INC website, which, unfortunately, is lacking a comprehensive searching tool or a filter to access the content of the publication.
+**Solution**: The 'Theory on Demand' series is currently hosted on the INC website, which, unfortunately, is lacking a comprehensive searching tool or a filter to access the content of the publication.
 Although the current website has favorable esthetics, it functions as a static and non-navigable platform.
 What can an ideal (and effective) academic publication look like in the digital realm?

 <!--team-->
-Team:
+**Team**:

 - Léna Robin (FR) Haute École des Arts du Rhin, MA Visual Expression in Graphic Communication
 - Josip Batinic (HR) University of Amsterdam, MA New Media and Digital Culture
 - Inte Gloerich (PublishingLab coach)